Burn Permits

 Recreational Fire

-- A small fire no larger than three (3) foot in diameter.
+1. A fire no larger than three (3) foot in diameter.

-- A flame height reaching no larger than three (3) foot in the air.
+2. A flame height reaching no higher than three (3) feet in height.

-- Fuel is to be clean cut firewood or manufactured fire logs.
+3. Fuel is to be clean cut firewood or manufactured fire logs. (no yard debris or paper products)

 Fire Pit